nikvoronin/Xm4Battery/README.md

 using Windows.Devices.Radios;
 ```

-> Be aware, this one could switch off system bluethooth radio **at all** (not only enable or disable).
+> Be aware, this one could switch off system bluetooth radio **at all** (not only enable or disable).
 Use it on your own risk!

 ```csharp
 public static async Task OsEnableBluetooth()